erickbytes/lofipython/content/blog/how-to-write-a-custom-django-html-filter.rst

 **Create templatetags.py**

-I dropped this Python file into my top-level folder of my project that held different app folders, static folder and templates folder.
-The @register.filter decorator registers the divide function so Django knows it exists.
+I created a "templatetags" folder in the app folder and placed templatetags.py within it.
+The Django docs recommend your app's folder.
+Below, the @register.filter decorator registers the divide function so Django knows it exists.

 .. code-block:: python